Skip to Content

 Furthermore, many bird species are sensitive to ultraviolet light, which they use for courtship, hunting, and foraging, and can even use to differentiate between clean and polluted water bodies.
 Some studies suggest that birds may “see” magnetic fields and use them for navigation during migration.

-Most birds do not possess a great sense of smell.
+Most birds do not possess a great sense of smell

-Birds are not generally known for their keen sense of smell, but there are some interesting exceptions.
-Kiwis, for instance, have very poor eyesight and instead rely on their sense of smell to detect prey.
+Kiwis (the national birds of New Zealand), for instance, have very poor eyesight and instead rely on their sense of smell to detect prey.
 These unique birds are the only ones with nostrils located at the end of their long bills, allowing them to sniff out food in their habitat.

 Another bird species that uses this ability to find food are New World vultures.
 They have been known to detect carrion from long distances using their heightened sense of smell.
 Tubenoses, a group of seabirds, also make good use of it.
-Those that nest in burrows have developed this ability to detect prey at sea and to locate their nesting colonies.

 Ouch, this bird has teeth!
 Or does it?